Sindkhed Raja

 Sindkhed Raja is a town and a municipal council in Buldhana district in the Indian state of Maharashtra.
-It is the birthplace of Rajmata Jijabai, mother of chhatrapati Shivaji maharaj.
+It is the birthplace of Rajmata Jijabai, mother of Chhatrapati Shivaji Maharaj.
 Sindkhed was ruled by Koli Chieftain.

 Etymology

 There are many legends associated with name of this city.
 According to one legend, the name Sindkhed is derived from the name of king Sindhurama, who is said to have established this city in ancient time.
 While other believes that this area was known as 'Siddha Kshetra' (holy land of seers), which over a period of time got abbreviated to Sindkhed.

 History

 Not much is known about history of this place in ancient time and the Middle ages.
-In 1450 A.D., this area was given as jagir to local Kaji by Ala-ud-Din Ahmed Shah Bahmani of the Bahmani Sultanate.
+In 1450 A.D., this area was given as jagir to a local Qazi by Ala-ud-Din Ahmad Shah Bahmani of the Bahmani Sultanate.
 By 1550, this area came under rule of powerful Jadhav dynasty, which ruled the paragana of Sindkhed until 1724.
 During this period, they kept on shuffling their suzerainty with Mughal Empire and Ahmadnagar Sultanate as per situation.
 Emergence of Nizam of Hyderabad in south India changed political dynamics in this area.
-The area come under control Nizam by 1724.
+The area come under influence of the Nizam by 1724 when Chandrasen Jadhav defected to his court.
 During the later part of 18th century, this area came under influence of the Shinde dynasty, which ruled it for about 60 years.
 In 1803, the Nizam of Hyderabad recaptured Sindkhed and restored the rule of Jadhav dynasty.
 The family lost possessions of the city in 1851 owing to an act of rebellion by Arab troops under their command leading to Sindkhed's downfall.
 After the decline of the Nizam's rule, this area came under direct British rule.